HotCakeX/Harden-Windows-Security/README.md

   - [ProcessMitigations.csv](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Payload/ProcessMitigations.csv) includes process mitigations data used by this script, viewable in plain text and easily verifiable.

-  - [EventViewerCustomViews.zip](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Payload/EventViewerCustomViews.zip) includes XML files, in plain text, easily readable and verifiable. the script downloads and copies them to `C:\ProgramData\Microsoft\Event Viewer\Views` so that when you open [Windows Event Viewer](https://learn.microsoft.com/en-us/host-integration-server/core/windows-event-viewer1), you will find custom views as explained in the <a href="#miscellaneous-configurations">Miscellaneous Configurations</a> category.
+  - [EventViewerCustomViews.zip](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Payload/EventViewerCustomViews.zip) includes XML files, in plain text, easily readable and verifiable.
+The script downloads and copies them to `C:\ProgramData\Microsoft\Event Viewer\Views` so that when you open [Windows Event Viewer](https://learn.microsoft.com/en-us/host-integration-server/core/windows-event-viewer1), you will find custom views as explained in the <a href="#miscellaneous-configurations">Miscellaneous Configurations</a> category.

   - [Security-Baselines-X.zip](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Payload/Security-Baselines-X.zip) includes Group Policies that are used by this script to apply the security measures explained in this page.